YCS-Aron/PersonalWebsite/README.md

 - Generator from code to codeBlock in html
 - Issue: How to load blog dynamicly ??
 - Tooltip
-- Timeline
-##Details:
-1. Kinds of time point
+- Kinds of time point
-2. define style of different kinds of time point
+- define style of different kinds of time point
-3. How to make it fancy
+- How to make timeline fancy
-- Photo
-##Details:
-1. Photo categories
+- Photo categories
-2. Photo album
+- Photo album
-3. make it fancy
+- make it fancy
-- Plan
-##Details:
-1. What should plan contains
+- What should plan contains
-2. define style of different content
+- define style of different content of plan
-3. make it fancy
+- make plan fancy